tmacam/private-git-on-dreamhost/README-real.rst

 Comment out the authentication code.
 This will ease your "debugging" process.

-Remember to uncomment it latter.
+Remember to uncomment it later.

 Use info.cgi script to check CGI script's environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~